Stock market today: Asian shares mostly fall as dive for Big Tech stocks hits Wall St rally

 Investors are awaiting word on policies to help rev up China’s slowing economy as a top-level meeting of the ruling Communist Party wraps up in Beijing on Thursday.

-Apart from concerns over further controls over sales of chips and equipment to China, Taiwan shares fell after former President Donald Trump criticized the self-governed island claimed by Beijing, which the U.S. is obligated by treaty to defend if it is attacked.
+Apart from concerns over further controls over sales of chips and equipment to China, Taiwan shares fell after Trump criticized the self-governed island claimed by Beijing, which the U.S. is obligated by treaty to defend if it is attacked.

 “Taiwan should pay us for defense,” Trump said according to a transcript of an interview published by Bloomberg.
 “Taiwan took our chip business from us, I mean, how stupid are we?” he said.